lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## General

 The EDHOC protocol consists of three mandatory messages (message_1, message_2, message_3) between Initiator and Responder, an optional fourth message (message_4), plus an error message.
-EDHOC messages are CBOR Sequences {{RFC8742}}. {{fig-flow}} illustrates an EDHOC message flow thee messages.
+EDHOC messages are CBOR Sequences {{RFC8742}}. {{fig-flow}} illustrates an EDHOC message flow with three messages.
 The protocol elements in the figure are introduced in the following sections.
 Message formatting and processing is specified in {{asym}} and {{error}}.
 An implementation may support only Initiator or only Responder.

 Application data may protected using the agreed application algorithms (AEAD, hash) in the selected cipher suite (see {{cs}}) and the application can make use of the established connection identifiers C_I and C_R (see {{ci}}).
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.